 Above, in the left-hand column, are two views of Monument Square in New Brunswick, from 1958 and the late ’70s, showing silver guy-wired signals that I can’t identify with certainty…the hanging lights look more like Crouse-Hinds portholes than anything to me, but the hardware looks like Horni Signal.

-The middle photo was taken just two blocks west of Monument Square, at George Street and Paterson Street (in fact, you can see these signals in the background of the first photo is you zoom in enough), and the right hand photo is from the corner of Somerset Street and Easton Avenue.
+The middle photo was taken just two blocks west of Monument Square, at George Street and Paterson Street, and the right hand photo is from the corner of Somerset Street and Easton Avenue.
 These last two images are amazing views of Crouse-Hinds Type D clusters…clearly, the lights at Easton Ave have octagonal hardware.
 I would love to discover that these have been saved in a local garage somewhere.